Lunch with Tony

 Tony said life is a hockey game.

-Three periods move quickly and are fraught with change.
+Three timed periods move quickly and are fraught with change.
 Birth to thirty years old is period 1.
-Thirty to sixty years old is period 2; sixty to ninety years are period 3.
+Thirty to sixty years old is period 2; sixty to ninety years is period 3.
 Hockey and life include overtime.

 At birth, the most important question Tony wanted answered was, "What kind of 30 year old do you want to be?"
-Newborn limitations postpone interrogation for ten years.
-When a fifth grader is asked, common answers include, "Thirty?!
+Newborn limitations postpone interrogation.
+When Tony asked a ten year old, common answers included, "Thirty?!
 It's taken my entire life to get to ten."
-Tony's twenty year olds scoff, "Thirty?!
+Tony queried a twenty year old, "Thirty?!
 That's old; I'll never be thirty."

-At thirty-two years old, in Tony's dining room, he told the author, "You're a very nice young man but you have jacked off your life thus far.
+At thirty-two years old, in Tony's dining room, he told the author, "You're a very nice young man but you are also common.
+By the time you were thinking about your thirtieth birthday, it was too late to do anything meaningful: you were in your late twenties.
 We've spent an hour in conversation about the twenty-something you used to be.
 If no one interrupts, you'll spend the next decade trying to reproduce your twenties."

 - Cloud Gazing: Fix your eyes on people you admire and want to mirror.
 They're changing as clouds are changing.
 You may have to see some of them from afar; like clouds some of your models may grant read-only access.
 Other people will be available for dialogue; take full advantage by stewarding your time with them.